Louis-MG/MetaDBGWAS/README.md

         * DBGWAS
 --strains A text file describing the strains containing 3 columns: 1) ID of the strain; 2) Phenotype (a real number or NA); 3) Path to a multi-fasta file containing the sequences of the strain.
 This fil>
 --newick Optional path to a newick tree file.
 If (and only if) a newick tree file is provided, the lineage effect analysis is computed and PCs figures are generated.
+--nc-db A list of Fasta files separated by comma containing annotations in a nucleotide alphabet format (e.g.: -nc-db path/to/file_1.fa,path/to/file_2.fa,etc).
+You can customize these files to work better with DBGWAS (see https://gitlab.com/leoisl/dbgwas/tree/master#customizing-annotation-databases).
+--pt-db A list of Fasta files separated by comma containing annotations in a protein alphabet format (e.g.: -pt-db path/to/file_1.fa,path/to/file_2.fa,etc).
+You can customize these files to work better with DBGWAS (see https://gitlab.com/leoisl/dbgwas/tree/master#customizing-annotation-databases).

         * Miscellaneous
 --license prints the license text in standard output.